 Faculty & StaffPage address: http://sbs.mnsu.edu/women/faculty.html

 Our faculty come to Gender & Women's Studies by various paths and with diverse interests.
-These women care deeply about what they teach, and inspire and empower students every day.
+The faculty care deeply about what they teach, and inspire and empower students every day.

 Ana M. Perez (2014), Assistant Professor, Ph.D.
 University of Maryland in Women’s Studies.
 Dr. Perez's teaching and research interests lie at the junctions of the fields of Gender and Women’s Studies, Latina/o Studies, and Critical Ethnic Studies.
 Her areas of focus are in theories of intersectionality, qualitative methods, and feminist pedagogy.
 Dr. Perez’s research examines the intersections of racial identity, color consciousness and beauty cultures among Mexican American women.
 She is currently writing about the multidimensional category of “morena” in the Mexican/American context.